The Annual Meeting of Mormon Scholars in the Humanities

 Students from the Claremont Mormon Studies Student Association also presented at the conference.

-The conference flyer, below, highlighted Dr. Richard Kearney, Charles B. Seelig Chair of Philosophy at Boston College, who presented the keynote address to conclude the conference.
+The conference flyer highlighted Dr. Richard Kearney, Charles B. Seelig Chair of Philosophy at Boston College, who presented the keynote address to conclude the conference.